Hello, my name is Michael Lucana.

 My educational background includes a B.A. in Philosophy & Religion as well as an M.A. in Philosophy from San Francisco State University.
-I am also accredited by the American Philosophical Practitioners Association.
+I am also accredited as a Philosophical Counselor by the American Philosophical Practitioners Association.
 I am based in the San Francisco Bay Area and am currently available for remote counseling sessions via Zoom.
 I am also available for in-person sessions on a case by case basis.

 If you are interested in finding out if Philosophical Counseling is right for you, please visit the Counseling section of this website.

-If you would like to schedule a Philosophical Counseling session, or if you have any other questions, please visit the Contact section of this website.
+If you would like to get in contact with me, please visit the Contact section of this website.

-If you are interested in reading articles related to the practical benefits of Philosophy, please visit the Blog section of this website.
+If you are interested in reading articles related to Practical Philosophy, please visit the Blog section of this website.
 It is updated with new articles on a regular basis.

 Latest from the Blog